Angela Kerins: Rehab Group

 On 27 February 2014, Kerins was called before the Public Accounts Committee (PAC) of Dáil Éireann, the Irish parliament.
 Kerins resigned as head of the Rehab Group on 2 April 2014, amid controversy over management salaries and low profits from the Rehab Lottery; she was in receipt of €240,000 per annum but according to an Irish Times report she "initially refused to disclose her salary", which was eventually disclosed by the Rehab Group following "sustained pressure".
 Her salary was, according to Anne Hannify head of Fundraising Ireland, "actually quite out of kilter with even what the top CEO's of charities are being paid at the moment".
 Kerins also cited threats to her personal safety as a factor in her resignation.

 Legal action

 In 2016, Kerins commenced legal action against the PAC in the Irish High Court, alleging that the content and scope of the Committee's questions were inappropriate and beyond their remit.
 Kerins also stated that the encounter contributed to a March 2014 suicide attempt and to her later resignation from her role as CEO.
 Kerins lost her case, a decision which she subsequently appealed to the Supreme Court of Ireland.

 On 27 February 2019, the Supreme Court ruled in favour of Kerins on several issues, including that the PAC had acted outside its remit.

-The Court's final ruling is scheduled to be delivered in April 2019.
+The Supreme Court determined in 2019 that the PAC had violated the legislation as a whole by departing significantly from its mandate and the terms of an invitation to Ms. Kerins, which allowed for inquiries regarding her pay and the management of three State-funded programs by Rehab.
+In September 2025, Kerins submitted a claim for legal costs of €2.1 million arising from the case.